kchang2/pi0-analysis/README.md

 Well, I have a manual just for that.
 Email me, kchang2@caltech.edu, to get the manual.

+####I want to print out all the pictures and graphs.
+How do I do that?

+Currently, this version does not allow it, so just wait patiently until I make a new version with this feature.
+If you need it urgently, I suggest you go into the stackNfit.py file and manually load the command.

+####Hey, where's the Eta and Phi?
+It's great that you iX and iY as well as iEta and iPhi, but I want to do some fits by region and analyze effects on each.

+This is also in the works.
+I have included this in our pre-selection cuts for the i-positioning.
+Now it's a matter of yielding the eta and phi results so we can work with it.
+Barrel is very simple, and is done in the pre-lim code I've included in fastFindEtaPhi.py, but endcap is much more difficult because of the weighted position of the cluster, NOT the eta of the seed crystal.
+Only time will tell.
+Cool?
+Cool.

 ##Want to make this better?
 Email me @ kchang2@caltech.edu if interested in commiting to this repository.
 I am relatively new with Github, and relatively new with programming tasks involving big data, so I have a much smaller idea of what I am doing.
 Basic coder.